CodexFabrica/SyncGithub2GoogleTasks/README.md

    - To connect to Google Tasks
       - title: `GOOGLE_REFRESH_TOKEN`
       - secret: `paste_the_refresh_token_attribute_in_token.json_file_content_here`
-      - In `token.js`, there is a part for refresh_token, next to it you can find the code to copy and paste: `"refresh_token":"copy_this_code_and_paste_in_secret"`.
-Do not use the entire .json file or the sync will not work)
+      - In `token.js`, there is a part for refresh_token.
+Next to it, you can find the code to copy and paste: `"refresh_token":"copy_this_code_and_paste_in_secret"`.
+Do not use the entire .json file, or the sync will not work.

 2. Then, create the following workflow (a file in `repo/.github/workflows` directory)